unitehenry/unitehenry/content/blog/money-25.md

 The last position I want to be in: is one where I have a 12-month lease and the market dictates that I can't continue to afford it halfway through.

 Another reason short-term living is great, is because I don't need to buy furniture.
-Furniture is another material possesion (like cars and houses) that weigh you down.
+Furniture is another material possession (like cars and houses) that weigh you down.

 ## Eating Out